patriciamcphee/portfolio/docs/about.md

 hide_table_of_contents: true
 ---

-I'm a highly skilled Senior Technical Writer passionate about optimizing user experiences.
-Writing is just the tip of the iceberg; I'm also a strategist.
-I create product documentation that users can navigate effortlessly and believe in the power of clear, intuitive user experiences, incorporating this belief into every project.
+Hello, I'm Patricia McPhee, based in Redmond, WA.
+I'm not just a Senior Technical Writer; I'm also passionate about optimizing your user experience.
+You see, writing is just the tip of the iceberg for me—I also consider myself a strategist.
+I put together product documentation that you can sail through effortlessly.
+I sincerely believe in the transformative power of clear, intuitive user interfaces.
+I bring this conviction into every project I touch.

-Over the years, I've showcased my skills in content development, from thorough content audits to mastering tools like Docusaurus and MadCap Flare.
-Whether I'm refining content for budding tech startups or enhancing platforms for industry titans like Microsoft or GE Healthcare, I prioritize a user-centric approach.
+Over the years, I've honed my skills in content development, carrying out meticulous content audits and mastering tools like Docusaurus and MadCap Flare.
+Whether I'm polishing content for emerging tech startups or ramping up platforms for industry giants like Microsoft and GE Healthcare, my approach is always user-centric.

-I'm a firm believer that impactful content is born from teamwork.
-My rich experience, from partnering with Oculus's VR experts to Microsoft's Azure and networking professionals, ensures the documentation is comprehensive and resonates with both tech experts and end-users.
+But here's the thing: I know that truly impactful content is a team sport.
+I've had the privilege of collaborating with top-tier experts—be it the VR magicians at Oculus or the cloud and networking wizards at Microsoft Azure.
+These partnerships ensure that my documentation isn't just thorough—it resonates with tech experts and casual users alike.

-The tech realm is ever-evolving, and so am I. I bring more than two decades of technical writing experience to the table, but I'm also committed to continuous growth and adaptation.
-Presently, I'm immersing myself in Conversation Design.
+In a realm as dynamic as technology, I understand the value of staying ahead of the curve.
+With over two decades of technical writing under my belt, I'm still committed to growing and adapting.
+Right now, I'm diving headfirst into the fascinating world of Conversation Design.

+That's a little bit about me.
+I'm excited about what we can achieve together!

 <br />